haperofi/asm_snake/README.md

 ![Snake game](https://github.com/haperofi/asm_snake/blob/main/giffed_snake.gif)

-You move with wasd as directions and eat different bugs.
-As you progress, your snake grows in length, until you collide with a wall or yourself.
+The snake is always moving forward, but you can change the direction with wasd keys to aim for different bugs, which you can eat.
+With each bug, your snake grows in length, until you are too long and collide with a wall or yourself.

 Compile with:
 ```